Kimbsy/clunk/README.md

 Take a look at the [basic-sprite](/examples/basic-sprite) example game.

 A sprite has a position, a velocity and a number of other fields for managing collision detection and animation as appropriate.
-Each built-in sprite function takes at least the `:sprite-group` (any keyword) and an `[x y]` position vector.
+Each built-in sprite creation function takes at least the `:sprite-group` (any keyword) and an `[x y]` position vector.

 In order to use images for your sprites, you must declare them in the game config `:assets` in the `:image` map.
 You can refer to them by the key they are associated with.